 It’s important to note that you can be preapproved based on information you state on your request such as income (self-employed borrowers must prove their income up front) and assets, but to obtain a final mortgage approval you will need to verify the information you provided with your preapproval request.
 The safest way to proceed is to provide all income and asset verification information when getting preapproved.
 This way, there will be no surprises regarding the final approval amount due to inaccuracies in that information.

-Key Documents for the Mortgage Preapproval Process
+What to do Before Getting Pre-Approved for a Mortgage: Key Documents for the Mortgage Preapproval Process

 Two months of financial statements (bank, investment, and retirement accounts).
 Financial statements provide an overview of your current financial situation and spending patterns.
 The bank statements will be reviewed to confirm you have funds available to cover closing costs, the down payment, and a minimum of 2 months of mortgage payments.
 Balances and transactions will be reviewed for consistency.
 Large deposits, withdrawals and other transactions may require additional explanation and documentation before preapproval is granted.
 Investment and retirement accounts provide a holistic view of your asset profile.